paytonjjones/home-page/content/authors/admin/_index.md

 title: Payton Jones
 ---

-Payton is a Senior Data Scientist (Tech Lead) at Moloco.
+Payton is a Staff Machine Learning Engineer at MyFitnessPal.
+He has 6+ years of ML experience across health technology, edtech, and adtech.
 He graduated with a Ph.D. in Experimental Psychopathology from Harvard University.